 When people search Amazon for “blue widget’s” you want them to immediately see YOUR blue widget.
 The more people who see your product (sessions) the better.
 The better the quality of your listing, the more of those people will buy your product (conversion).

 This is the strategy that we employ.
 We now own 2 separate brands and sell in the USA, UK, and Europe.
 This all did not happen overnight but with education and experience our business has grown and become quite successful.

-To learn more about Private Label, please follow this link to our coaches at Northbound Group.
+To learn more about Private Label, please visit our coaches at REAL.
 In our opinion, these guys are the best in the business.
 They have a massively supportive facebook group where they will guide you step-by-step through choosing your product and they provide direct feedback on your product listing.

 There you have it, all the tips and guidance to get you selling on Amazon.
 Hopefully, this article will assist you in your decision whether to sell on Amazon and if so, how to do it.

 Please feel free to let us know or reach out if you have questions.
 Or just let us know what you think in the comments section below.